Attic Fans Pros and Cons – 12 Facts You Need to Know

 The Size and Efficiency of the Solar Panel

-To effectively remove lots of hot air from the attic, solar attic fans need to work non-stop.
+To effectively remove lots of hot attic air, solar attic fans need to work non-stop.
 But this may not always be feasible.
 Sometimes, the sun gets blocked by clouds, and the attic fan may stop momentarily.